Harshitham195/Harshitham195/README.md

 # Welcome to My GitHub Portfolio!
 Hello!
-I’m Harshitha Madihalli, a seasoned professional passionate about leveraging data and technology to drive business outcomes.
+I’m Harshitha Madihalli, a seasoned professional with over 5 years experience and passionate about leveraging data and technology to drive business outcomes.
 This portfolio showcases my journey.

   - Currently pursuing - Master of Science in Business Analytics, California State University, East Bay.
-  - Have 5+ years of experience in companies like Synechron(Attra),Juniper Networks,CGI
+  - Worked in companies like Synechron(Attra),Juniper Networks,CGI

 - **Projects:** Explore impactful projects that highlight my expertise in data analysis.